bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 {layout="Launch"}
 # Syntax Errors

+Knowing how to find and fix bugs is a valuable skill for any programmer, and the kind of logical thinking you gain by fixing errors can help you find mistakes _outside_ of a program as well!

-When you Run a program, you expect the computer to do three things: (1) read the code; (2) run the code; and (3) give you the result you expected.
+When you Run a program, you expect the computer to do three things:
+- Read the code
+- Run the code
+- Give you the result you expected

-In this lesson, we'll be talking about different kinds of mistakes, which can happen in each of those three phases:
+In this lesson, we'll be talking about different kinds of mistakes, which can happen in each of those three phases: sytax errors, contract errors, and logic errors.

-. @vocab{Syntax Errors} - Invalid code that the computer cannot even _read_, resulting in an error message.
-. @vocab{Contract Errors} - Code that produces a value that breaks a function's contract, preventing the computer from _running_ the program any further.
-Like syntax errors, contract errors will also result in an error message.
-. @vocab{Logic Errors} - Logic errors are often the hardest ones to find, because there is no error message!
-When there's a logic error in the code, the computer reads and runs the code just fine...but the result isn't what the programmer expected!

 <!--
+- @vocab{Syntax Errors} - Invalid code that the computer cannot even _read_, resulting in an error message.
 Syntax errors are are often typos, missing characters like a semicolon or parenthesis, or missing keywords like @ifproglang{wescheme}{`define`} @ifproglang{pyret}{`fun` or `end`}.
+- @vocab{Contract Errors} - Code that produces a value that breaks a function's contract, preventing the computer from _running_ the program any further.
+Like syntax errors, contract errors will also result in an error message.
 Contract errors -  For example, @ifproglang{pyret}{`circle("hello", "solid", "red"))`} @ifproglang{wescheme}{`(circle "hello" "solid" "red")`} has no syntax errors.
 However, the contract for circle is `circle :: Number, String, String -> Image` so the  the `circle` function is expecting a Number for it's first argument and "hello" is a String!
+- @vocab{Logic Errors} - Logic errors are often the hardest ones to find, because there is no error message!
+When there's a logic error in the code, the computer reads and runs the code just fine...but the result isn't what the programmer expected!

 -->

 ---